Total Pageviews

 You may remember me mentioning thi

 s gang in previous posts, possibly--possibly not, because I don't write of them often.
-I prefer to avoid this tattered group of young men if that's the correct technical term, a miss-matched assortment of everything South Durham society has to offer, and who hang together, I must imagine, because they all work the night shift at the Food Lion.
+I prefer to avoid this tattered group of young men if that's the correct technical term, a mismatched assortment of everything South Durham society has to offer, and who hang together, I must imagine, because they all work the night shift at the Food Lion.

 My theory is that they bonded, the way young men do bond while spending the early morning hours drinking Red Bull--a sport they discovered one morning when Curtis, the born-again Christian, discovered that he could get quite a buzz going drinking something perfectly legal and without a stain on its character with the church.